Refuge Gardens in Greater Portland

 Refuge Garden Programs

-Portland Grower’s Alliance and Community Supported Agriculture: In partnership with Grow Portland, we provide marketing support for new and refugee farmers.
+Portland Grower’s Alliance and Community Supported Agriculture: We provide marketing support for new and refugee farmers.
 This effort is designed to help growers reach profitable direct market outlets like farmers markets and restaurants.
-Produce from the Growers Alliance is available for purchase in the summer and fall on Wednesdays at the Shermaski Farmers Market and Saturdays at the Portland State University Farmers Market..
+Produce is available for purchase in the summer and fall on Wednesdays at the Shemanski Farmers Market and Saturdays at the Portland State University Farmers Market..

 Damascus Training Farm: Larry Thompson of Thompson Farm donates land to make this initiative successful.
 Refugee farmers work their own plots of land ranging in size from one-half to one acre.
 Mercy Corps Northwest and Thompson Farm are jointly investing in the infrastructure and equipment needed to develop the site.